Summary of our market study

 In France, the market is also expanding, albeit at a slower pace than some of its European counterparts.
 In particular, 5G and advanced computing are driving this expansion.
 Paris is the dominant location for data centers in France.

-1.2 A growing global market dominated by the United States
+1.2 An expanding global market dominated by the United States of America

 1.3 The French market is expanding